-South Wells is also nearby, and attracts a quantity of Salt Cay’s semi-feral donkeys and cattle.
-Salt Cay is very small island with extremely limited natural sources of fresh water.
-The water from shallow livestock wells here have quite high levels of salinity, which the donkeys can barely survive on.
+The vale of South Wells is also nearby, and attracts a quantity of Salt Cay’s semi-feral donkeys and cattle.
+Salt Cay is a very small island with extremely limited natural sources of fresh water.
+The water from shallow livestock wells here has quite high levels of salinity, which the donkeys can barely survive on.

 To get to South Point, follow the main straight road (Victoria Street) along Town Salina from Deane's Dock south to its conclusion (about 2.2 miles or 3.5 km).
 You will pass South District, the Salt Cay power station, and the island’s small dump.
 The track is a bit rough in this area, yet it does improve closer to South Point.

 Small off-road golf carts are the common mode of transport on Salt Cay, and the tracks to South Point are adequate for the vehicles, if not a little rough in places.